 Just because you don’t have a garden to grow peppers doesn’t mean that you can’t grow them.
-Growing peppers in planters is easy.
-Peppers, especially chili peppers, hold a special place in many gardens.
+Growing peppers in planters are easy.
+Peppers, especially chilli peppers, hold a special place in many gardens.
 These vibrant and delicious vegetables are fun to grow and can also be decorative

 Growing Peppers in Containers

 The Basic Understanding:

 Container garden peppers need two important things: water and light.
 These two things will determine where you will grow pepper plants in a container.

 -First, your peppers will need five or more hours of direct sunlight.
 The more light they can get, the better they will grow.

 -Second, your pepper plant is entirely dependent on you for water, so make sure that your container growing pepper plant is located somewhere that you will be able to easily get water to it on a daily basis.